nailsframework/nailsTS/README.md

 To see whats possible, take a look into the index.html.

-# Why should i use NailsJS?
+# Why should i use NailsTS?

 Nails has been created out of one reason.
 Frustration.
 Mostly every JS Framework doesn't really scale down for small size project, instead they are horribly